About our Staff at CCG:

 Hi!
 My name is Danielle and I am graduated Cal Poly in 2016 with a Bachelor of Science in Kinesiology, where I was a member of the Cal Poly Stunt Team.
 I grew up in Sonoma County and was a gymnast and then a competitive cheerleader for about 10 years.
 I started teaching gymnastics when I was 17 years old and I absolutely love to teach!

-Hi my name is Josh and I am the T&T Director at CCG.
+Hi my name is Nick and I am the T&T Head Coach at CCG.

 Hello!
-I’m Casey and I’ve been a gymnastics coach since 2014!
-I danced for 11 years growing up and also practiced martial arts and colorguard.
-However, gymnastics has truly stolen my heart and I have found a passion in teaching this exciting and foundational sport!
+I’m Morgan and I’ve been a gymnastics as an athlete and coach for many, many years!
+I am also a wonderful massage therapist, I have my own business called “Massage By Morgan”.
+However, gymnastics has truly stolen my heart and I have found a passion in teaching this exciting and foundation sport!

 Hi!
 I’m Alexa and I was born and raised in San Luis Obispo.
 As a child, I was enrolled in gymnastics classes here at CCG!
 I have also danced competitively for eight years and in high school I was on the Junior Varsity and Varsity high school cheer team.
 I love kids and teaching.
 Coaching in a gym where I grew up in is such a fun experience for me!
 I am currently coaching preschool, cheer, and rec classes.
 I will be graduating in June 2016 and plan to continue my education and major in Ag Business.

 My name is Angela De Line and I have been doing competitive gymnastics for about 6 years.
 I’ve been doing gymnastics on and off since I was 3 years old here on the central coast but decided to stick with it when I was 10.
 I love working out, so any time I can be exercising is great!
 I recently decided to stop doing competitive gymnastics and start doing acrobatics.
 I love spending my time at the beach and being in the water as much as I can!